Intake/exhaust opinion

 And also what did you do with choke?
 Did you keep it manual or go electric?

 You are very welcome, I love talking CJs and carbs!
 The linkage was a pain, but I made it homeade from a couple of universal kits I bought at Autozone or Advance Auto or wherever it was.
 My stock carb was the 1bbl Carter YF, POS!!!
 It has a pull down linkage, where the MC2100 has a pull back linkage, like a Holley carb does.
 It took a little redneck engineering and welding a pair of vice-grips to the parts by accident, but it's not that hard to make.
-I went with an electric choke, my '78 had an wire ran to the carb for the automatic trans kickdown, which I didn't use anyway, so I ran that to the choke.
+I went with an electric choke, my '78 had an wire ran to the carb for the automatic Transmission kickdown, which I didn't use anyway, so I ran that to the choke.
 I prefer to run an electric or climatic choke over a manual choke, that's just my preference, I feel that I would forget to turn off a manual choke and flood the engine all the time.

 You are very welcome, I love talking CJs and carbs!
 The linkage was a pain, but I made it homeade from a couple of universal kits I bought at Autozone or Advance Auto or wherever it was.
 My stock carb was the 1bbl Carter YF, POS!!!
 It has a pull down linkage, where the MC2100 has a pull back linkage, like a Holley carb does.
 It took a little redneck engineering and welding a pair of vice-grips to the parts by accident, but it's not that hard to make.
-I went with an electric choke, my '78 had an wire ran to the carb for the automatic trans kickdown, which I didn't use anyway, so I ran that to the choke.
+I went with an electric choke, my '78 had an wire ran to the carb for the automatic Transmission kickdown, which I didn't use anyway, so I ran that to the choke.
 I prefer to run an electric or climatic choke over a manual choke, that's just my preference, I feel that I would forget to turn off a manual choke and flood the engine all the time.

 Sent from my iPhone using Tapatalk

 That's a little above anything I've ever done, I would say you'd want the harness for the '79.
-It's always easier to not use something, like the trans kick-down circuit or air-conditioning circuit, than to try to add them in later.
+It's always easier to not use something, like the Transmission kick-down circuit or air-conditioning circuit, than to try to add them in later.

 Big but here, I've never attempted something like that.

 You are very welcome, I love talking CJs and carbs!
 The linkage was a pain, but I made it homeade from a couple of universal kits I bought at Autozone or Advance Auto or wherever it was.
 My stock carb was the 1bbl Carter YF, POS!!!
 It has a pull down linkage, where the MC2100 has a pull back linkage, like a Holley carb does.
 It took a little redneck engineering and welding a pair of vice-grips to the parts by accident, but it's not that hard to make.
-I went with an electric choke, my '78 had an wire ran to the carb for the automatic trans kickdown, which I didn't use anyway, so I ran that to the choke.
+I went with an electric choke, my '78 had an wire ran to the carb for the automatic Transmission kickdown, which I didn't use anyway, so I ran that to the choke.
 I prefer to run an electric or climatic choke over a manual choke, that's just my preference, I feel that I would forget to turn off a manual choke and flood the engine all the time.

 Sent from my iPhone using Tapatalk

 That's a little above anything I've ever done, I would say you'd want the harness for the '79.
-It's always easier to not use something, like the trans kick-down circuit or air-conditioning circuit, than to try to add them in later.
+It's always easier to not use something, like the Transmission kick-down circuit or air-conditioning circuit, than to try to add them in later.

 Big but here, I've never attempted something like that.